wpmetabox/docs/_docs/creating-meta-boxes.md

 {% include alert.html content="Field ID is used as the meta key and the field value is used as the meta value when saving into the post meta table." %}

 You can (should) add prefix to field IDs to prevent from using the same ID with other scripts.
-If you want to hide the fields in the detault WordPress **Custom Fields** meta box, use underscore (`_`) as the prefix.
+If you want to hide the fields in the default WordPress **Custom Fields** meta box, use underscore (`_`) as the prefix.